Rigorous Quantum Thermodynamics from Entropic Path Integral Coarse-Graining

 \section{Conclusions}

-We have extended the PIGS framework to enable rigorous quantum thermodynamics calculations and temperature-transferable learning of centroid potentials.
-This advance is made possible by the RPI-FEP approach, which provides an efficient and accurate calculation of the path-integral centroid free energy.
-Across representative systems, EPIGS models reproduce the training data with sub-meV per-atom errors in $A_\text{c}$ and temperature-transferable EPIGS also predicts the temperature derivative of $A_\text{c}$ (i.e. quantum entropic term) over the entire temperature range.
-EPIGS yields precise quantum thermodynamic properties: classical-to-quantum free energies within 0.2 meV per atom, quantum contributions to binding and dissociation free energies resolved with $<$1 meV precision, and an enthalpy of vaporisation of liquid water in agreement with PIMD despite being trained exclusively on gas-phase clusters.
-EPIGS transforms PIGS from a framework primarily used for fast but qualitative simulations of NQEs into a rigorous and accurate efficient simulation approach for quantum thermodynamics simulations at near-classical computational cost, capable of replacing PIMD in many thermodynamic applications.
+By explicitly incorporating centroid entropy, we introduce an entropic path-integral coarse-graining framework for rigorous quantum thermodynamics and size- and temperature-transferable learning of centroid potentials.
+This advance is made possible by the RPI-FEP approach, which provides an efficient and accurate calculation of the path-integral centroid free energy $A_\text{c}$, giving access to quantum entropy.
+Across representative systems, EPIGS models reproduce the training data with sub-meV per-atom errors in $A_\text{c}$ and quantum entropy over the full temperature range considered.
+EPIGS yields precise quantum thermodynamic properties, including classical-to-quantum free energies within 0.2 meV per atom, quantum contributions to binding and dissociation free energies resolved with sub-meV accuracy, and an enthalpy of vaporization of liquid water in agreement with PIMD despite training exclusively on gas-phase clusters.
+Overall, EPIGS provides a rigorous and efficient framework for quantum thermodynamic simulations at near-classical computational cost, enabling practical large-scale simulations of NQEs and being capable of replacing PIMD in many thermodynamic applications.